joshloyal/glnem/scripts/README.md

 ### Section 5.3 of the supplement (Sensitivity to zero-inflation)

-The following commands runs the simulations and produce Figure S1, Table S1, and Table S2.
+The following commands runs the simulations and produces Figure S1, Table S1, and Table S2.

 ```bash
 >>> python simulation_zero_inflation.py